tigitz/php-spellchecker/docs/content/04_Misspellings_Handlers/10_Create_Custom.md

 As you can see it iterates over your misspellings to build the email body and then it sends it to you.

-You just have to use your custom handler while calling `MisspellingFinder`:
+You just have to use your custom handler while calling the `MisspellingFinder` class:

 ```php
 <?php